Ayurveda & Tibetan Medicine

 Distance patients: For patients living at a distance, health consultations are offered via Zoom and are focused on dietary, lifestyle, and herbal therapies.

-Follow-up visits focus on Tibetan moxibustion treatments with ongoing diet and lifestyle counseling, and adjustments to herbal prescriptions.
+Follow-up visits focus on moxibustion treatments with ongoing diet and lifestyle counseling, and adjustments to herbal prescriptions.

 Package Pricing: Please inquire for package pricing on sets of 5 or 10 sessions.